How to Generate and Manage GPG Keys on Ubuntu Linux

 gpg --gen-key

-That should initial the GPG key generation process.
-You will be asked for your real name and email address to use to identify the key.
-You should see similar output as below:
+To initiate the GPG key generation process, you will be asked to provide your real name and email address to identify the key.
+You should see output similar to the following:

 gpg --gen-key